Skip to main content

 Specialty Permits

-These permits are issued by Planning & Zoning and Public Works.
-They are applied for on Build Sandy Springs separate from the Construction Project Permits.
+Specialty permits are issued by Planning & Zoning and Public Works and are applied for separately through Build Sandy Springs.